Gustavus Reunion Weekend

 A: For those who have been away from campus for a while, you should know that the on-campus housing features many amenities that were not available in years past.
 Many of Gustavus' residence halls feature private or semi-private restrooms and shower facilities, air conditioning, and comfortable lounge and gathering spaces.
 Staying on campus will ensure convenient access to all the activities of the weekend; scheduled shuttle service will be available to off-campus venues.

 - Prioritization: Reunion committees will provide recommendations to campus staff regarding which halls/sections they would prefer.
 From there, residence halls will be allocated based on seniority, with consideration for accessibility, comfort and capacity.

 - Organization: All alumni staying on campus will be organized on the same floor(s) as their classmates; single-gender restrooms and showers will organized by floor.
 If designated sections of a residence hall fill to capacity, general (mixed-age) overflow housing will also be made available.

-- Occupancy: Most rooms are double occupancy (two twin beds); a select number are triple or quadruple occupancy.
+- Occupancy: Most rooms are double occupancy (two twin beds); a select number are single or quadruple occupancy.
 With a per-room-per-night rate, single occupancy is an option.
 Habitation in individual rooms may be co-ed or single-gender and preferences will be recorded upon registration; roommate requests will be honored to the extent possible.